kedro-org/kedro-viz/docs/source/slice_a_pipeline.md

 Slicing a pipeline in Kedro refers to creating a subset of a pipeline's nodes, which can help in focusing on specific parts of the pipeline.
 There are two primary ways to achieve this:

-1. **Programmatically with the Kedro CLI.** This method is ideal for those comfortable with command-line tools.
+1. **Programmatically with the Kedro CLI.** This method is suitable for those comfortable with command-line tools.
 Detailed steps on how to achieve this are available in the kedro documentation: [Slice a Pipeline](https://docs.kedro.org/en/stable/nodes_and_pipelines/slice_a_pipeline.html).

 2. **Visually through Kedro-Viz:** This approach allows you to visually choose and slice pipeline nodes, which then generates a run command for executing the slice within your Kedro project.